-The Sports Association office is situated in Hut G, near the bottom of Basser Steps, and the control of the Sports Association is vested in the General Committee.
-The Executive Officer of the Sports Association may be contacted on extension 2673.
+The Sports Association is situated in Hut G, near the bottom of Basser Steps, and the control of the Sports Association is vested in the General Committee.
+Mr W. Harris is the Executive Officer of the Sports Association and can be contacted on extension 2673.